windmaomao/windmaomao.github.io/kb/resume/project.md

   - Mobile Integration: design API to connet with devices
   - Tracking Wallboard: large screen monitor for hospital activity.

+Duke DCI Reporting

+: ?
+: *Drupal* {.albels}
+: Duke DCI-IT Reporting - Drupal 6 module & theme development.
+It
+allow users of different group to run reports and charts over oracle database queries.
+Reports/Charts can be run and viewed through website, email or cron service.
+Reports can be accessed by users from different group over the campus and are highly restricted by group member only.
+Users can login to the system through LDAP without creating multiple accounts.
+All user functionalities can be accessed through user or group Dashboard.

 JQF Management

 : 06/11/2011